 His documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.

-As a playwright, James's work has been produced Off-Broadway, played nationally and internationally including San Francisco, Cape Town, South Africa and London UK.
-New York theater critic Weston Clay called his play THE BUS, "Theater magic," and British Theatre Guide said it was "fascinating."
+As a playwright, James's work has been produced Off-Broadway, played nationally and internationally including San Francisco, Topeka, Kansas; Cape Town, South Africa; and London UK.
+New York theater critic Weston Clay called his award-winning LGBT-themed play, THE BUS, "Theater magic," and British Theatre Guide said it was "fascinating."

 In 2016, THE BUS won the state winner award in The Clauder Prize.